-The communicator has one zone to program.
-Enter the number one to program Zone 1.
+The communicator has four zones to program.
+Enter the number of the zone you intend to program.
+To program zone 4, see Zones 1-4 Input Connection.
 Press CMD to enter a zone name.
 See Letters and Special Characters.

-UNUSED
+\ UNUSED \